chevah/geck/content/review.rst

 * If no merge is required you can close the ticket as solved.

-* If minor changes are required, and they are easy to fix, you cat try to fix them.
+* If minor changes are required, and they are easy to fix, you can try to fix them.
 Commit the changes and approve the review at your revision.

 * If changes are required, you put the ticket in the **needs-changes** state